rodeoflagellum/rodeoflagellum.github.io/_drafts/2022-06-10-for-persuasion-tournament.md

 - ior_b(e2030:¬(e2030)) = 1:35
 - ior_b(e2050:¬(e2050))  = 1:4
 - ior_b(e2100:¬(e2100))  = 1:1.5
-- p(e2030) = 10.25% (3% to 35%)
+- p(e2030) = 8.66% (3% to 25%)
 - p(e2050) = 11.62% (3% to 45%)
 - p(e2100) = 26.46% (10% to 70%)
-- ior_p(e2030:¬(e2030))  = 1:8.76
+- ior_p(e2030:¬(e2030))  = 1:10.55
 - ior_p(e2050:¬(e2050))  = 1:7.61
 - ior_p(e2100:¬(e2100))   = 1:2.78
 - u_or(e2030:¬(e2030)) =  1:17.32 (1:6 to 1:50)
 - u_or(e2050:¬(e2050)) =  1:5.48 (1:2.5 to 1:12)
 - u_or(e2100:¬(e2100)) =  1:1.9 (1:0.80 to 1:4.5)
-- Aggregate OR 2030: 1:17.45, 5.42%
+- Aggregate OR 2030: 1:18.56, 5.11%
 - Aggregate OR 2050: 1:5.50, 15.38%
 - Aggregate OR 2100: 1:2, 33%
-- Naive statement: There is much I still have to learn about the risk of a catastrophe from unaligned AI.
-My sense is that I weight the opinions, of those who work in the field AI Safety, of the pessimists more heavily than those of the optimists, but only slightly.
+- Naive statement:

+There is much I still have to learn about the risk of a catastrophe from unaligned AI.
+My sense is that I weight the opinions of the pessimists more heavily than those of the optimists (out of the people who work in AI Safety), but only slightly more.
-- Using my aggregate 2030 estimates, the annual risk for years leading up to 2030 would be 0.65%.
-Holding this annual probability constant, the implied probability of this event by 2030 = 5.42%, by 2050 = 17.06%, and by 2100 = 40.26%.
+- Using my aggregate 2030 estimates, the annual risk for years leading up to 2030 would be 0.62%.
+Holding this annual probability constant, the implied probability of this event by 2030 = 5.11%, by 2050 = 16.14%, and by 2100 = 38.42%.
 - Using my aggregate 2050 estimates, the annual risk for years leading up to 2050 would be 0.58%.
 Holding this annual probability constant, the implied probability of this event by 2030 = 4.85%, by 2050 = 15.38%, and by 2100 = 36.88%.
 - Using my aggregate 2100 estimates, the annual risk for years leading up to 2100 would be 0.51%.
 Holding this annual probability constant, the implied probability of this event by 2030 = 4.24%, by 2050 = 13.53%, and 2100 = 33.0%.
 - Thoughts on the visualization: